- Hepatitis C is a liver disease caused by the hepatitis C virus.

 - being born to a hepatitis C-infected mother.

-Hepatitis C may be transmitted through sex with an infected person or sharing of personal items contaminated with infectious blood, but these are less common.
+Hepatitis C may be transmitted through sex with an infected person or sharing personal items contaminated with infectious blood, but these are less common.

 Hepatitis C is not spread through breast milk, food or water or by casual contact such as hugging, kissing and sharing food or drinks with an infected person.

 The incubation period for hepatitis C is 2 weeks to 6 months.
 Following initial infection, approximately 80% of people do not exhibit any symptoms.
-Those people who are acutely symptomatic may exhibit fever, fatigue, decreased appetite, nausea, vomiting, abdominal pain, dark urine, grey-coloured faeces, joint pain and jaundice (yellowing of skin and the whites of the eyes).
+Those who are acutely symptomatic may exhibit fever, fatigue, decreased appetite, nausea, vomiting, abdominal pain, dark urine, grey-coloured faeces, joint pain and jaundice (yellowing of skin and the whites of the eyes).

 Diagnosis of acute infection is often missed because a majority of infected people have no symptoms.
 Common methods of antibody detection cannot differentiate between acute and chronic infection.
 The presence of antibodies against the hepatitis C virus indicates that a person is or has been infected.
-The hepatitis C virus recombinant immunoblot assay (RIBA) and hepatitis C virus RNA testing are used to confirm the diagnosis.
+The hepatitis C virus recombinant immunoblot assay (RIBA) and hepatitis C virus ribonucleic acid (RNA) testing are used to confirm the diagnosis.

 Early diagnosis can prevent health problems that may result from infection and prevent transmission to family members and other close contacts.
 Some countries recommend screening for people who may be at risk for infection.

-- people who received blood, blood products or organs before screening for hepatitis C virus was implemented, or where screening was not yet widespread;
+- people who have received blood, blood products or organs before screening for hepatitis C virus was implemented, or where screening was not yet widespread;

 - current or former injecting drug users (even those who injected drugs once many years ago);

-- people on long-term hemodialysis;
+- people on long-term haemodialysis;